sayyamyadav/aws-devops/day-9/README.md

 ## About

+### why s3
+it is solving very comman problem of strorage which we face on our day to day bases

 What is Amazon S3?

 Simple Storage Service is a scalable and secure cloud storage service provided by Amazon Web Services (AWS).
 It allows you to store and retrieve any amount of data from anywhere on the web.